tristanmcooper/Successorator/README.md

 Taking into account a velocity of 0.75, we can 72*0.75 = 54 hours of actual work.

-User Stories for iteration 2:
+User Stories for Iteration 2:
 - Iteration 1 Overall Test [2]
 - US 1 Goal adding options for today and tomorrow views [8]
 - US 2 Calendar picker for recurring events [4]